Once afraid of God—Now obsessed with His goodness.

 Brady introduced me to universal reconciliation—something I once dismissed as an Orthodox heresy.
 (Oops.)
 And suddenly… the Gospel made sense.

-From there, I dove headfirst into books that lit up my soul and rewired my theology.
-I started with Love Wins by Rob Bell—a doorway into a God bigger than fear.
-Then came The Shack by Paul Young, which wrecked and healed me all at once.
-I actually watched the movie first during the pandemic lockdowns and was completely overwhelmed by love.
-But I needed a little more time to fully grasp the unconditional and immeasurable love of our Papa.
+My journey didn’t begin in abstraction.
+I dove headfirst into books that lit up my soul and rewired everything I thought I knew.
+Love Wins by Rob Bell opened the door to a God bigger than fear.
+The Shack by Paul Young followed—wrecking and healing me all at once.
+I actually watched the movie first during the pandemic lockdowns and was completely overwhelmed by love, though it took time for the depth of Papa’s unconditional goodness to fully settle in.

-But one of the most impactful reads for me was The Claim of Humanity in Christ by Alexandra S. Radcliff—a deeply moving and scholarly exploration of our union with Christ.
-She unpacks the profound idea that Jesus doesn’t just act for humanity—He acts as humanity, using the concept of vicarious humanity.
+One of the most impactful reads came as a gift from my very dear friend Mike Dale: The Claim of Humanity in Christ by Alexandra S. Radcliff—a deeply moving and scholarly exploration of our union with Christ.
+Her work articulates a truth that changed everything for me: Jesus does not merely act for humanity—He acts as humanity.
+That vision of vicarious humanity clarified what union truly means.

-From there, I found Baxter Kruger’s The Undoing of Adam, which felt like spiritual CPR.
-Then came Brad Jersak’s A More Christlike Word, challenging everything I thought I knew about the Bible; And Peter Hiett’s The History of Time And The Genesis of You, which opened my eyes to the epic scope of God’s redemptive story.
+From there, I encountered Baxter Kruger’s The Undoing of Adam, which felt like spiritual CPR—beautifully laying out how humanity now finds its origin in Christ.
+This was followed by Brad Jersak’s A More Christlike Word, which challenged everything I thought I knew about the Bible, and Peter Hiett’s The History of Time and the Genesis of You, which opened my eyes to the vast and beautiful scope of God’s redemptive story.

-Since 2022, I’ve been growing in the unshakeable truth of a good God, a victorious Savior, and our unbreakable union with the Divine Family.
+Since 2022, I’ve been growing in an unshakable confidence in a good God, a victorious Savior, and a Spirit-empowered, unbreakable participation in the life of the Divine Union.

 Now?
 I’m on a mission.